grahamedgecombe/icicle/README.md

 Icicle is a 32-bit [RISC-V][riscv] system on chip for [iCE40 HX8K][ice40],
 [iCE40 UP5K][ice40-up5k] and [ECP5][ecp5] FPGAs.
-It can be built with the open-source [Symbiflow][symbiflow] toolchain and currently targets several development boards.
+It can be built with the open-source [SymbiFlow][symbiflow] toolchain and currently targets several development boards.

 ## Current features